cog77/angulari18nConverter/README.md

  a program that can be repeated (as long as you aren't changing the copy inbetween) it can be used within the build process.

-Have fun and I hope this is useful and also is solved for in upcoming versions of Angular.
+Have fun and I hope this is useful (and also is solved for in upcoming versions of Angular ;) ).

 Mike Cogan